HL7/fhircast-docs/docs/specification/STU2.md

 Once the subscribing app [knows about the session](#session-discovery), the app may [subscribe](#subscribing-and-unsubscribing) to specific workflow-related events for the given session.
 The app is [notified](#event-notification) when those workflow-related events occur; for example, by the clinician opening a patient's chart.
 The subscribing app may [initiate context changes](#request-context-change) by accessing APIs; for example, closing the patient's chart.
 The app [deletes its subscription](#unsubscribe) to no longer receive notifications.
 The notification message describing the workflow event is a simple json wrapper around one or more FHIR resources.

 FHIRcast recommends the [HL7 SMART on FHIR launch protocol](http://www.hl7.org/fhir/smart-app-launch) for both session discovery and API authentication.
 FHIRcast enables a subscriber to receive notifications either through a webhook or over a WebSocket connection, and is modeled on the [W3C WebSub RFC](https://www.w3.org/TR/websub/), such as its use of GET vs POST interactions and a Hub for managing subscriptions.
 A Hub exposes APIs for subsubscribing and unsubscribing, requesting context changes and also distribute event notifications.
-Hubs SHOULD support WebSockets and MAY support webhooks.
 The below flow diagram illustrates the series of interactions specified by FHIRcast, their origination and their outcome.

 ![FHIRcast flow diagram overview](/img/FHIRcast%20overview%20for%20abstract.png)